lalitavai/lalitavai/README.md

 # Welcome to My GitHub Projects 🌟

 Hi there! 👋 I'm excited to share some of my interesting projects with you.
-These repositories showcase my work in computer vision, image processing, and more.
+These repositories showcase my work in AI computer vision, image processing, and more.
 Feel free to explore, fork, and contribute!

 ---